Using gcloud for Virtual Machines

 Connect to our VM

 After the new VM machine has been created, you connect to it via the command line. macOS users will connect to it via their Terminal.app.
-Windows users can connect to it via their command prompt or use PuTTY.
+Windows users can connect to it via their Command shell or Powershell.

 If you have used ssh before, note that we use a slightly different ssh command to connect to our VMs.
 The syntax follows this pattern: